-Here, we test this idea by assessing the impact of HH pathway inhibition on SOX2 expression using HhAntag, a Hedgehog pathway inhibitor (HPI) that blocks the HH effector Smoothened (SMO) (Yauch et al., 2008).
-Additionally, we genetically delete Sox2 (SOX2cKO)(Shaham et al., 2009) or pair SOX2cKO with SHH over-expression (SHH-YFPcKI)(Castillo et al., 2014) in K14+ progenitors to explicitly test if SOX2 is required for taste cell differentiation.
-Using SOX2-GFP mice, we find that pharmacologic inhibition of the HH pathway, which blocks the differentiation program of taste buds (Castillo-Azofeifa et al., 2017), also leads to downregulation of SOX2-GFP in taste bud progenitors and taste buds.
-Further we show that SOX2 function in lingual progenitors is required broadly for lingual epithelial cell maintenance; in SOX2cKO mice, K14+ progenitors fail to differentiate and instead proliferate.
-Unexpectedly, we find that SOX2 function in progenitors is required non-cell autonomously for survival of differentiated taste bud cells, as taste cells rapidly undergo apoptosis when Sox2 is deleted from progenitors only.
+Here, we test this idea by assessing the impact of HH pathway inhibition on SOX2 expression using HhAntag, an HPI that blocks the HH effector smoothened (SMO) (Yauch et al., 2008).
+Additionally, we genetically delete Sox2 (SOX2cKO) (Shaham et al., 2009) or pair SOX2cKO with SHH overexpression (SHH-YFPcKI) (Castillo et al., 2014) in K14+ progenitors to explicitly test whether SOX2 is required for taste cell differentiation.
+Using SOX2-GFP mice, we find that pharmacological inhibition of the HH pathway, which blocks the differentiation program of taste buds (Castillo-Azofeifa et al., 2017), also leads to downregulation of SOX2-GFP in taste bud progenitors and taste buds.
+Furthermore, we show that SOX2 function in lingual progenitors is required broadly for lingual epithelial cell maintenance; in SOX2cKO mice, K14+ progenitors fail to differentiate and instead proliferate.
+Unexpectedly, we find that SOX2 function in progenitors is required non-cell-autonomously for survival of differentiated taste bud cells, as taste cells rapidly undergo apoptosis when Sox2 is deleted from progenitors only.
 Finally, loss of SOX2 abrogates the ability of SHH to induce ectopic taste buds; instead, SHH overexpression in SOX2cKO epithelium results in hyperproliferation of basal epithelial cells, suggesting that in the absence of SOX2, SHH switches from a pro-taste differentiation signal to a robust mitogen.